donlester/bizwebtech/README.md

 bizwebtech
 ==========

-wweb based business technology code modules
+web based business technology code modules for use in larger projects that implement business processes on the web.